ibis-project/ibis/docs/source/index.rst

 * A pandas-like data expression system providing comprehensive coverage of the functionality already provided by Impala.
 It is composable and semantically complete; if you can write it with SQL, you can write it with Ibis, often with substantially less code.
-This includes such tricky constructs as
+This even includes such tricky relational data concepts as

   * Window functions
   * Correlated and uncorrelated subqueries